 Q. How soon do you start working with my creditors?

 On average we begin managing your debt negotiations within 1 to 2 weeks after you sign up with the program.
 Initial calls will be to let your creditors know that you are entered into a partnership and you are working on reducing your debt.
 This also lets your creditors know what company they should be calling to settle this debt and not you!
 Most of your creditors won’t get into serious discussions of debt reduction until they know you are serious about paying them off.
 This can only be accomplished once you have established a settlement account and funded it properly.
-The first settlement usually happens within the first 3 to 5 months of the program.
+The first settlement usually happens within the first 4 to 6 months of the program.

 Q. What happens if my creditors try to sue me?